OSC Policies, Waivers and Code of Conducts

 A polite “excuse me”, or “heads up” will facilitate ice usage without frustration for all skaters.

-Foul language, eye rolling, slamming of objects, abusive or aggressive behavior, including bullying and kicking holes in the ice is prohibited.
+Foul language, eye rolling, slamming of objects, abusive or aggressive behaviour, including bullying and kicking holes in the ice is prohibited.

-Dress Code - No Jeans and No Cleavage showing, proper skating attire should be worn.
+Dress Code - No Jeans and No Cleavage showing, proper skating attire should be worn, Hair Up and tidy.

 Common Courtesy is a must.
 Always be respectful to other Skaters, Parents, Coaches, Guests, and Staff.